How We Use Your Information

 How is your information used by the mental health professional

-During your appointment with the mental health professional we anticipate that you may provide information about your health and wellbeing, mental history, family and personal circumstances and so on.
-This information is used by the mental health professional as part of the therapy you have chosen.
+During your appointment with the mental health professional we anticipate that you may provide information about your health and wellbeing, mental history, family and personal circumstances and so on which is in addition to any provided on referral.
+The mental health professional will use this information to guide them in the therapy you have chosen/they provide.
 How much information you provide is your choice but the more you provide the easier it will be for the mental health professional to support you.

-In addition we will tell your mental health professional the time and date of your provisional and confirmed appointments with them and they will be given your name.
-The mental health professional will also have access to your user profile that contains additional information, which you may have provided about yourself (full name, date of birth, gender, email address, GP details, phone number etc).
+In addition we will tell your mental health professional the time and date of your provisional and confirmed appointments with them and they will be given your name and access to your user profile (part of your user record) that contains additional information, which you or others may have provided about yourself (such as full name, date of birth, gender, email address, GP details, phone number, referral information etc).

-You can fill in health questionnaires on the Dr Julian platform which assess your issues.
+You can fill in health questionnaires on the Dr Julian platform.
+We use these to assist in the diagnosis and monitoring of your issue(s).
 Your mental health professional will be able to see your responses and these will form part of your user records.

 If you do not see a mental health professional again, they will not be able to see any records of future appointments with different mental health professionals.